YD811/YD811/README.md

 - 👋 Hi, I’m @YD811
 - 👀 I’m interested in crypto, game dev,music.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python and solidity
 - 💞️ I’m looking to collaborate on crypto project
 - 📫 How to reach me TG YegorDO